-Ear pain, medically known as otalgia.
-The discomfort can range from mild to severe and may be accompanied by other symptoms such as fever, hearing loss, and discharge from the ear.
-One of the most frequent causes of ear pain is otitis media, an infection of the middle ear.
+Ear pain, medically known as otalgia, can range from mild to severe and may be accompanied by other symptoms such as fever, hearing loss, or ear discharge.
+One of the most common causes of ear pain is otitis media, an infection of the middle ear.
 Understanding the symptoms, causes, and treatment options for ear pain is essential for effective management and relief.

 Ear pain usually feels like pressure in the ear.
 It can start slowly or suddenly and may be very strong.